-The City of Alexandria, LA - ATRANS is responsible for the following:
+The City of Alexandria, LA - ATRANS is responsible for:

-- (a) Maintaining an accurate and current list of bilingual staff - (b) Contacting the bilingual staff member to interpret - (c) Obtaining an outside interpreter if a bilingual staff or staff interpreter is not available or does not speak the needed language.
+- (a) Maintaining an accurate and current list of bilingual staff: - A. Cordero - (b) Contacting the bilingual staff member to interpret, in the event that an interpreter is needed, if an employee who speaks the needed language is available and is qualified to interpret; - (c) Obtaining an outside interpreter if a bilingual staff or staff interpreter is not available or does not speak the needed language.